-I presented a poster at the 2022 Anaheim meeting discussing energy backup problems we'd face given a 100% solar & wind energy supply system.
+I presented a poster at the Anaheim meeting discussing energy backup problems we'd face given a 100% solar & wind energy supply system.
 With some 27,000 attendees, there were good opportunities to discuss the issue with folks who are wrestling with the problem.
-More on that soon...

-*Energy calculations.
 To ground the discussion, I used recent annual primary energy consumption data from the U.S. Energy Information Agency: roughly 100 quadrillion BTU/year.
 Divide that by 3412 BTU per kWh: Our annual US energy consumption is 30 trillion kWh.
 (Note: Assume that by 2050 we’ll have converted all of our energy use to electricity.
 No more fossil fuel combustion.)
 We’ll happily lose the inherent inefficiency of steam-based electricity generation but will increase overall demand by 2050, and we’ll need more wind turbines for the cold nights.
 The total rises to 40 trillion kWh.
 We’ll need routine backup sources to handle ordinary winter nights in an all solar/wind system.
 But, the system probably won’t be designed to handle occasional extra-cold and quiet winter nights challenged by an unexpected supply failure crisis.
-The cost of providing such rarely-used extra storage would be very high, but crisis-level short-term storage will still be required via some system.
+The cost of providing such rarely-used extra storage would be very high and wouldn't provide a good return on investment.

-*Crisis-level storage assumptions.
-Let’s evaluate a challenge that increases electricity demand by 10% and decreases production by 20% for a couple of days, overwhelming the grid’s routine winter night backup reserves.
-That may appear to be a rather mild crisis, and recall that the poster assumes that we’ve built a national High Voltage Direct Current (HVDC) grid along the Interstate Highway System to help reduce the impact.
+Let’s consider a challenge that increases electricity demand by 10% and decreases production by 20% for a couple of days, overwhelming the grid’s routine reserves.
+Recall that the poster assumes that we’ve built a national High Voltage Direct Current (HVDC) grid along the Interstate Highway System.

 A High Voltage Direct Current Grid powered by wind and solar